salahnomad/salahnomad.github.io/content/work-productivity/zellige-blueprint-vs-gtd/index.md

 **GTD treats your work like a well-oiled machine**—predictable, efficient, and optimized for maximum output with minimum friction.

 ### 🎨 **Zellige Blueprint: The Artisan Craft Philosophy**
-The Zellige Blueprint comes from centuries of **Moroccan artisan wisdom**—intentional, patient, and focused on creating work that feeds the soul.
+The {{< glossary-link "Zellige Blueprint" >}} comes from centuries of **Moroccan artisan wisdom**—intentional, patient, and focused on creating work that feeds the soul.

 **Core Zellige Mindset:**
 - **Shape your tesserae** - Craft each task with clear intention and boundaries